linera-io/linera-protocol/linera-examples/fungible2/web-frontend/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!